Occitania (administrative region): Economy

 The gross domestic product (GDP) of the region was 171.2 billion euros in 2018, accounting for 7.3% of French economic output.
 GDP per capita adjusted for purchasing power was 26,000 euros or 86% of the EU27 average in the same year.
 The GDP per employee was 102% of the EU average.

+Transport

+The region's biggest airports are Toulouse–Blagnac Airport and Montpellier–Méditerranée Airport.
+There are some smaller airports such as Perpignan–Rivesaltes Airport, Carcassonne Airport and Rodez–Aveyron Airport.

 Politics

 Following the creation of the region in 2016, Carole Delga, a member of the Socialist Party, was elected to the presidency of the Regional Council of Occitania.
 The Hôtel de région, where the Regional Council of Occitania meets, is situated in Toulouse.

 Historical identity

 The new administrative region includes provinces and territories of diverse cultural and historical origin: Languedoc (High and Low Languedoc), Països Catalans (Roussillon, Cerdanya, Vallespir, Conflent, Capcir), the County of Foix, and the eastern parts of what was formerly Gascony (Armagnac, Comminges, Couserans, Bigorre, Condomois, Nébouzan, Rivière-Verdun), and Guiana (Carcin, Roergue).
 During the Ancien Régime, most of these territories lay within the jurisdiction of the Parlement of Toulouse, founded in 1443.